nhd36/OCR_Management/README.md

 Each .env file should be placed in their following directory.
 For example, .env file for Backend should be putting in OCR_Backend_API directory.

 **Working on Docker, coming soon**.

+**NOTE: YOU NEED TO HAVE YOUR OWN OCR API TO WORK ON THIS APP.
+THIS APP ONLY DO BASIC CRUD OPERATIONS AND INTEGRATE WITH THIRD PARTY API.